Anonymous6598/Anonymous6598/README.md

 I also have second account Anonymous5689.
 Subscribe to it, please.
 Support my adventures on Linux.

-If you are my subscriber, don't forget to follow my univesity collegues:
-- Rastko Ivanković: <a href="https://github.com/Rastko14">link to github profile</a>
-- Petar Brkić: <a href="https://github.com/brkicpetar">link to github profile</a>
-- Stefan Dingarac: <a href="https://github.com/dingo-05">link to github profile</a>

 ## Donations

 If you like me projects, you can donate me.